TIMLG-Protocol/timlg-protocol/docs/index.md

 !!! note "Public docs vs private operations"
     We intentionally do **not** publish private keys, signer infrastructure, privileged configs, or production oracle/relayer runbooks.

 ---

+## Who could use this (examples)

+TIMLG is a primitive for any system that needs **verifiable fairness** without trusting a single coordinator:

+- **On-chain experiments** (fair trials where timing matters)
+- **Public draws / lotteries** with auditable rules (non-custodial designs)
+- **Decentralized coordination** where participants must commit before a known event
+- **Research protocols** that require reproducible outcomes and public auditability

+(Concrete deployments are intentionally left out until devnet parity is stable.)

+---

+## Core principles

+- **Verifiable over persuasive**: the chain should prove what happened.
+- **Rules are public, operations are private**: specs are transparent; signers/runbooks stay private.
+- **Deterministic settlement**: no “manual” adjudication once the round is finalized.
+- **Replay-safety**: signatures and pulses must not be reusable across rounds.

+---